airtlab/An-EMG-and-IMU-Dataset-for-the-Italian-Sign-Language-Alphabet/readme.md

 #### Add new gesture

 Once "Add new gesture" is clicked, a form asks for a new gesture name.
-This will create a folder with the gesture name (upper case) in the "Dataset" directory.
+This will create a directory with the gesture name (upper case) in the "Dataset" directory.

 <p align="center">
   <img alt="Add new gesture form" src="Images/addnewgesture.png">